Alexhuszagh/PyCPP/ROADMAP.md

         - secure
         - sfinae
         - sql
-        - stl
-            - DO NEXT... (make sure STL containers are relocatable...)
         - stream
         - string
         - windows
         - xml

     - Get rid of naked new/delete
         - Change to use the global allocator generally speaking...